Victoria Grayson

 Stowe's portrayal of the character has received critical praise.
 She has been nominated for a Golden Globe Award for Best Actress – Television Series Drama.

 Personality

 Victoria Grayson, considered by many Hamptonites as "the Queen of the Hamptons," with a net worth of $3.9 billion, is the glamorous and powerful matriarch of the Grayson family.
-Beneath her glamorous public face, however, she is a cold, ruthless manipulator and murderer who will stop at nothing to protect her social status, and who will eliminate anyone who gets in her way.
+Beneath her glamorous public face, however, she is a cold, ruthless manipulator who will stop at nothing to protect her social status, and who will eliminate anyone who gets in her way.